davidsneighbour/hugo-modules/documentation/hugo-youtube/index.md

 @import 'lite-yt-embed';
 ```

-If you have your own templating going on you can use the parmeters in `site.params.dnb.youtube.config.plugins` to add to your pipelines.
+If you have your own templating going on you can use the parmeters in `site.params.­dnb.­youtube.­config.­plugins` to add to your pipelines.

 ## Content Security Policy (CSP) rules for this plugin